 The financial highlights table is intended to help a shareholder understand each Fund's financial performance for the last five fiscal years or, if shorter, the period since a Fund commenced operations.
 Certain information reflects financial results for a single Fund share.
+Because the PIMCO Prime Limited Maturity Active Exchange-Traded Fund had not commenced operations during the periods shown, financial performance information is not provided for this Fund.
 The total returns in the table represent the rate that an investor would have earned or lost on an investment in shares of a Fund (assuming reinvestment of all dividends and distributions).
 This information has been audited by PricewaterhouseCoopers LLP, whose report, along with each Fund's financial statements, are included in the Trust's annual report to shareholders.
 The annual report is available free of charge by calling the Trust at the phone number on the back of this prospectus.
 The annual report is also available for download free of charge on the Trust's website at www.pimcoetfs.com.
 Note: All footnotes to the financial highlights tables appear at the end of the tables.